Mercy Palliative CareLocations:

 Mercy Palliative Care provides in-home support and help with all aspects of care relating to a patient in the advanced stages of their disease.

-This care includes management of pain and other distressing symptoms, coordination of services for people requiring physical care, as well as help and support with psychosocial, spiritual and financial needs.
+This care includes management of pain and other distressing symptoms, coordination of services for people requiring physical care, as well as help and support with psychosocial, spiritual needs.

 Mercy Palliative Care is a 24-hour service providing support to people of any age in the advanced stage of their disease.
 This may include illnesses such as cancer, motor neurone disease and end-stage kidney or lung disease.
 Palliative care seeks to improve quality of life.
 At Mercy Palliative Care we offer:

 - management of other symptoms associated with your illness

 - psychosocial support such as counselling and social work

 - practical support such as occupational therapy, physiotherapy, trained volunteers and equipment

 - spiritual support through pastoral care